omniscientjs/omniscient/README.md

 ### Efficient `shouldComponentUpdate`

 Omniscient works by implementing a `shouldComponentUpdate` mixin optimized for usage with immutable cursors and immutable structures.
+The provided `shouldComponentUpdate` will trigger update iif passed props (with support for cursors and/or immutable data) or state change.
+It does not check a components passed children (`props.children`), but these will rather be checked in the `shouldComponentUpdate` of the children.
+This is to not encourage too "dumb" components wrapping less dumb ones.

 You can also use `shouldComponentUpdate` without the syntactic sugar that Omniscient brings.

 ```js
 var shouldComponentUpdateMixin = {